-We already offer a wide range of cross-country adventures, but now we’re also giving you the chance to get ‘off-track’.
+We already offer a wide range of cross-country adventures, but now we also give you the chance to get ‘off-track’.
 By this we mean cross-country skiing away from the prepared trails - a true mountain journey.
+If you are already a 'track' skier using the prepared trails, or an alpine skier who wants to develop new skills, then this could be for you?

-For Tracks and Trails this is a new departure, but be assured this type of skiing is not new to us.
-For many years the staff at Tracks and Trails have ventured away from the trails and into the big ‘white’ unknown and we have now decided the time is right to offer you the experience also.
+For many years the staff at Tracks and Trails have ventured away from the trails and into the big ‘white’ unknown and we are now developing various off-track trips.
 We will be working with highly trained off-track ski guides and instructors who just love to get away from it all and for whom off-track is their passion.

 Very simply off-track means there are no prepared trails to follow.
 This means we have the joy and the challenge of making our own tracks across the winter landscape.
 With the correct skills and the right attitude it really does open up a whole new world of skiing.
-It certainly does mean you can experience more of a ‘wilderness’ adventure as there are normally no signposts, and the route from one accommodation to the next will often not have any markings either.
-Around Easter time in Norway they will often mark the popular routes with birch twigs, known as ‘wands’ which does make route finding easier.
+It certainly means you can experience more of a ‘wilderness’ adventure as there are normally no signposts, and the route from one accommodation to the next will often not have any markings either.
+However, around Easter time in Norway they will often mark the popular routes with birch twigs, known as ‘wands’ as this is when everyone loves to head to the mountains to ski tour the Nordic way.

 Glorious day 'off track' in the mountains of Norway

 This type of skiing is often referred to as Nordic ski touring as it usually takes place in the Nordic countries, especially Norway, the birthplace of skiing.
 It is, however, still cross-country skiing and the equipment is similar to the equipment you will have used for cross-country track skiing, in that the boot is attached to the ski only at the toe.
-This is very different to what is known as alpine or downhill skiing where the whole boot is attached.
+This is very different to what is known as alpine or downhill skiing where the whole boot is attached and the skis are much wider and therefore easier to control.

-Fischer E99 'off-track' skis have a metal edge, and are wider and more stable than 'track' skis
+Fischer Transnordic 82 'off-track' skis have a metal edge, and are wider and more stable than 'track' skis

 The boots will be more like a walking boot and should be warm and waterproof.
 They will attach to the ski only at the toe and because we are talking about ‘off-track’ the toe bar which clips your boot onto the ski will be thicker, wider, and stronger than track boots to better deal with an uneven snow surface which will put more force through the ski and the binding.